jaitjacob/NamasteReact/README.md

 # 🔬 NamasteReact

 Welcome.
-This repo contains code &amp; learnings from Namaste React bootcamp that I am attending.
+This repo contains my learnings from Namaste React bootcamp in which I build a fully functional React Web App.

 This bootcamp dives deeply into the internal workings of React as a library.
-So a lot of React concepts will be demystified here.
+A lot of React concepts exaplained in a simpler language can be found in my notes.

 # 🌏 How to navigate?

-Each Chapter folder has **two** folders within.
-Namely,
+~~Each Chapter folder has **two** folders within.
+Namely,~~ _I no longer maintain Chapter-wise code.
+I feel it is redundant and unneccessary._

-`code` :point_right: contains practice code related to concepts taught in that Chapter.
+`code` :point_right: This is where the capstone project from this course resides.
+It is a clone of a popular food delivery service operating out of India.

-`recap` :point_right: contains recap of what was taught in a PDF form. this is something I create for my own purposes occassionally posting it in our Discord.
+`notes` :point_right: contains my notes as downloadable PDF.
+This is something I create for my own purposes occassionally posting it on NR Discord.

-# 💫 Highlights

-_We are only 3 weeks into the bootcamp.
-Yet to add this.
-I will use this space to add projects that we build and things I am proud of from the bootcamp._